bytewax/bytewax/docs/articles/advanced-concepts/custom-operators.md

+(custom-operators)=
+# Custom Operators

 Have you ever wanted to implement particular weird semantic with your operators?
 Or maybe support something tricky?
 Or you have a fever and the only prescription is more decorators?
 Well with this guide you can!

-## Custom Operators
+## Operator Definition

 You can define new custom operators in terms of already existing operators.
 To do this you define an **operator function** and decorate it with `operator`.

 ```python
 from bytewax.dataflow import Stream, operator